 Toggle: English / Spanish

-Adrenal glands are triangle-shaped glands located on top of the kidneys.
+The adrenal glands are two triangle-shaped glands, one gland is located on top of each kidney.

 When the glands produce more or less hormones than your body needs, you can become sick.

 The adrenal glands can be affected by many diseases, such as autoimmune disorders, infections, tumors, and bleeding, including:

 Stewart PM, Krone NP.
 The adrenal cortex.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 15.